tulip-lab/open-data/HK-MO2018/README.md

 If you use it for a scientific publication, please include a reference to this paper.

-* Yishuo Zhang, Gang Li, Birgit Muskat, and Rob Law (2020).
+* Yishuo Zhang, Gang Li, Birgit Muskat, Rob Law and Yating Yang (2020).
 [Group Pooling For Deep Tourism Demand Forecasting](https://doi.org/10.1016/j.annals.2020.102899). **Annals of Tourism Research**, Vol 82, May 2020

 `BibTex` information: